 Step Three: Choose your destination wisely

-Typically, traveling to countries in Asia, South America, Central America and Africa will be more affordable, as will the cost of living and therefore the volunteer Program Fee will also be cheaper.
+Typically, traveling to countries in Asia, Africa, and Latin America will be more affordable.
+It also means the cost of living, and therefore the volunteer program fee, will be cheaper.

 Once you have your budget, destination and volunteer program aligned, it’s time to start doing the fun stuff!
 Apply for your chosen program.
 It’s free to apply and doesn’t commit you to a program, but allows you to check if there’s space available at the time you wish to volunteer.
 It also allows you to lock in a countdown for your budget.
 Then once you’re ready to commit and have the funds, you can register and secure your spot.